-Next level of experiment was done on 2002 French Presidential Election.
-This dataset had both the approval ballots and the subjective ratings of the candidates by each of the voters.
-Voter's rated the potential candidates on a scale of 20 where 0.0 is the lowest possible rating and -1.0 indicates missing rating value.
-For the experiment, we have only considered ratings of the candidates.
-The \# of victories and minimal error while using floor were consistent for all comparison of k values resulting in higher error for lower value of k for each individual candidate.
-On the other hand, \# of victories and minimal error with rounding compression only produces minimal error for just one of the instance of $k=2$, rests of the minimal error were produced by the highest value of k i.e $k=10$.
+We next experimented on data from the 2002 French Presidential Election.
+This dataset had both approval ballots and subjective ratings of the candidates by each voter.
+Voters rated the candidates on a scale of 20 where 0.0 is the lowest possible rating and -1.0 indicates a missing value (our experiments ignored the candidates with -1).
+The number of victories and minimal flooring error were consistent for all comparisons, with higher error achieved for lower $k$ values for each candidate.
+On the other hand, with rounding compression the minimal error was achieved for $k=2$ for one candidate, while it was achieved for the two highest values $k=8$ or 10 for the others.